Jesssullivan/Shiny-Apps/README.md

 Services with minimal UI:
 #
+Raster2stl - converts raster data (image- a .jpg taken from a DEM file for instance) to a 3d STL file showing exagerated terrain.  (added 3/6/19)
+#
-KML2SHP_Converter- generates a zip archive of shape files based on KML file layers
+KML2SHP_Converter - generates a zip archive of shape files based on KML file layers
 #
 Centroid_KML - "KML-Centroid-Generator"
 #